cyclus/cyclus.github.com/source/user/virtualbox.rst

 ==============================

 A native Windows installation is not currently explicitly supported.
-However, a Virtual Machine image can be downloaded which includes a pre-installation of all of these dependencies as well as a pre-installation of |Cyclus| and Cycamore.
+However, a Virtual Machine image can be downloaded that includes a pre-installation of all of these dependencies as well as a pre-installation of |Cyclus| and Cycamore.
 If you do not have access to a Linux or Unix (MacOS) machine, please follow these three steps: